USS Cleveland (LCS 31) Conducts Ship Tours

-260511-N-GK233-1007 Community members attend a tour aboard the Freedom-variant Littoral Combat Ship USS Cleveland (LCS 31) in Cleveland, Ohio, May 11, 2026.
+260511-N-GK233-1044 Gunner’s Mate Seman Cody Richards, assigned to the Freedom-variant Littoral Combat Ship USS Cleveland (LCS 31), leads a group tour aboard the ship in Cleveland, Ohio, May 11, 2026.
 Cleveland is the fourth warship to be named after Ohio’s second largest city and the 16th and final Freedom-variant littoral combat ship (LCS) to be commissioned by the U.S. Navy.
 (U.S. Navy photo by Mass Communication Specialist Seaman Morgan Altom)

 |Date Taken: